structurizr/structurizr.github.io/dsl/language.md

 ## branding

 The `branding` keyword allows you to define some custom branding that should be used when rendering diagrams and documentation.
-See [Branding](/ui/branding) for more details.
+See [Diagrams - Branding](/ui/diagrams/branding) and [Documentation - Branding](/ui/documentation/branding) for more details.

 ```
 branding {